Ghost Guide to New York City’s Most Haunted Places

 Be on the look out for ghosts in this popular Brooklyn park

 McCarren Park’s resident ghost is that of a little girl who drowned when the pool was first opened to the general public in the 1930s.
 She’s said to scream loudly at swimmers as they cool off in waters of the city’s beloved park.
 Paranormal investigators were even called to the park, and left confirming the ghostly activity.

 Maybe you can catch an image of the woman in white?

 The Museum of the Moving Image has been home to disembodied footsteps, unexplainable voices, bangs, bumps, and even a full-bodied apparition that has been spotted by countless eyewitnesses— it’s often seen walking with a woman in a white dress.
 Both of the spectral visitors have even been caught on security cameras after the museum has been emptied of visitors.

 Not only was Tudor City the first residential skyscraper in the Big Apple, it’s also rumored to be haunted by many of its previous tenants.
-Make sure to snap your photos from the street, as this famous building is private property.
+Make sure to snap your photos from the street, as this famous building is private property, but do take some time for a stroll around it’s public greenspace outside.
 Who knows: maybe your pictures will turn up some compelling paranormal evidence.